-Our tour begins with a morning flight from London to Los Angeles, arriving there in the afternoon.
+Our birdwatching tour to California begins with a morning flight from London to Los Angeles, arriving there in the afternoon.
 Chris will be waiting to welcome us.
-We transfer south to our hotel in Santa Ana, which will be our base for the first two nights.
+We transfer south to our hotel in Santa Ana, Orange County, which will be our base for the first two nights.
 Night Santa Ana.

-We’ll begin our day at Upper Newport Bay, listening out for the enigmatic and endangered "light-footed" race of Clapper Rail, and enjoying our first Pacific shorebirds, Black Skimmers and California Towhees.
-The latter is one of a number of exciting specialities on this tour whose ranges are all but restricted to California and the adjoining peninsula of Baha California that lies to the south.
-Following the coast south from here, at Crystal Cove State Park we have the opportunity look for two more Californian specialities - California Gnatcatcher and California Thrasher.
+We begin our day at Upper Newport Bay, listening out for the enigmatic and endangered "light-footed" race of Clapper Rail and enjoying our first Pacific shorebirds, Black Skimmers and California Towhees.
+The latter is one of a number of exciting specialities on this tour whose ranges are all but restricted to California and the adjoining peninsula of Baha California (Mexico) that lies to the south.
+Following the coast south, at Crystal Cove State Park we have the opportunity look for two more Californian endemics: the localised California Gnatcatcher and California Thrasher.

-After lunch, a visit to some attractively manicured parks offers chances to see Allen’s Hummingbird, Nuttall’s Woodpeckers and Wrentits.
+After lunch, a visit to some attractively manicured parks offers chances to see Allen’s Hummingbird, Nuttall’s Woodpecker and Wrentit.
 The San Joaquin Sanctuary makes an excellent stop for shorebirds, such as American Avocet, Short-billed Dowitcher and Wilson’s Phalarope.
-Flocks of American White Pelicans are often to be found at San Joaquin, as are graceful White-tailed Kites.
+Flocks of American White Pelicans are often to be found at San Joaquin, along with graceful White-tailed Kites.
 Night Santa Ana.

 ANZA-BORREGO STATE PARK TO SALTON SEA

 We begin the day with a drive from Orange County to the desert in Anza-Borrego State Park.
-Not only does Anza-Borrego produce good birds, but it also yields stunning desert scenery and plant-life.
-At 600,000 acres, this is the largest state park in California.
-The comical Greater Roadrunner, Gambel’s Quail with its distinctive top knot, the tiny Costa’s Hummingbird, Black-throated Sparrow, Phainopepla and the plush-capped Verdin are all characteristic desert birds here.
+Not only does Anza-Borrego produce good birds, but it also yields stunning desert scenery and plant life.
+Covering 600,000 acres, this is the largest state park in California.
+The cartoonish Greater Roadrunner, Gambel’s Quail with its distinctive top knot, the tiny Costa’s Hummingbird, Black-throated Sparrow, Phainopepla and the plush-capped Verdin are all characteristic desert birds here.

-The afternoon sun may become almost unbearably hot as we near the Salton Sea.
-Birding within close range of our air-conditioned vehicle, however, we will explore the north end of the Sea, where Crissal Thrasher may be found.
+The afternoon sun may become almost unbearably hot as we near the Salton Sea depression.
+Birding close to our air-conditioned vehicle, we will explore the north end of this land-locked wetland, where Crissal Thrasher may be found.
 Thousands of ducks, shorebirds, gulls, pelicans and cormorants cover the shorelines and huge flocks of White-faced Ibis and Western Cattle Egrets feed in nearby fields.
 In the late afternoon we’ll check into our hotel for a two-night stay in the attractive city of Brawley.
 Night Brawley.

-Some thirty-five miles long and fifteen wide, the Salton Sea was created when a massive flood inundated the Imperial Valley in the early 1900s.
+Some thirty-five miles long and fifteen wide, the Salton Sea was created during a massive flood, which inundated the Imperial Valley in the early 1900s.
 Water birds litter the lake, especially at this time of year, during migration.
-We will start the day off by walking through the trees at the Wister Unit where migrant warblers and other passerines are often seen.
-Black-tailed Gnatcatchers, Abert’s Towhees and Lesser Nighthawks should be present in the arid scrub along the path.
+We will start the day off by walking through the trees at the Wister Unit, where migrant warblers and other passerines are often seen.
+Black-tailed Gnatcatchers, Abert’s Towhees and Lesser Nighthawks may be present in the arid scrub along the path.

 SAN JACINTO MOUNTAINS TO TWENTYNINE PALMS

-Climbing up through the woodlands, we pass by Hemet Lake, before descending into the Sonoran Desert at Highway 74.
+Climbing up through the woodlands, we will pass by Hemet Lake, before descending into the Sonoran Desert at Highway 74.
 The sleek but curious-looking Phainopepla can often be seen feeding on berries on hillside bushes near Hemet Lake.
-Hurkey Creek State Park is a great location in which to enjoy typical birds of the upland pine forests and we will be watching out for the likes of Pinyon, Steller’s and Western Scrub Jays, White-headed and Acorn Woodpeckers, Mountain Chickadees and Pygmy, White-breasted and Red-breasted Nuthatches.
+Hurkey Creek State Park is a great location in which to enjoy typical birds of the upland pine forests and we will be watching here for Pinyon, Steller’s and Western Scrub Jays, White-headed and Acorn Woodpeckers, Mountain Chickadees and three out of four North American nuthatches - Pygmy, White-breasted and Red-breasted.
 Hummingbird feeders in the park attract good numbers of Black-chinned and Anna’s Hummingbirds.
-With luck, we may bump into the sought-after Lawrence’s Goldfinch, these delightful small birds gathering into small flocks at this season prior to leaving California and heading south to spend the winter in neighbouring Arizona and Mexico.
+With any luck, we will bump into the sought-after Lawrence’s Goldfinch, these delightful small birds gathering into small flocks at this time of year prior to leaving California and heading south to spend the winter in neighbouring Arizona and Mexico.

-After we’re satisfied with our mountain birding experience we’ll make the drive to Twentynine Palms, on the doorstep of the great Joshua Tree National Monument.
+After we’re satisfied with our mountain birding experience, we will make the drive to Twentynine Palms, on the doorstep of the great Joshua Tree National Monument.
 Night Twentynine Palms.

 BIG MORONGO CANYON & JOSHUA TREE NATIONAL PARK

-After breakfast, our first stop today will be the Big Morongo Canyon Preserve.
-This oasis of cottonwoods and willows attracts many birds - both residents and migrants - and is a popular birding spot in September.
+After breakfast today, our first stop will be Big Morongo Canyon Preserve.
+This oasis of cottonwoods and willows attracts many birds - both residents and migrants - and is a popular birding spot in early autumn.
 Brightly coloured Summer Tanagers, rare in southern California, should be found here.
-Equally attractive Vermilion Flycatchers also frequent the preserve.
-Migrant warblers, vireos and flycatchers will further enliven our walk along the boardwalk through the lush palm woodlands and, with luck, a charm of Lawrence’s Goldfinches will be feeding in the weedy fields at Big Morongo - although their appearances anywhere are notoriously unpredictable!
+Equally eye-catching, Vermilion Flycatchers also frequent the reserve.
+Migrant warblers, vireos and flycatchers are likely to enliven our walk along the boardwalk through lush palm woodlands and we might encounter a charm of Lawrence’s Goldfinches feeding in the weedy fields at Big Morongo - although their chance appearances anywhere are notoriously unpredictable!

-Later in the day, we will enter the spectacular Joshua Tree National Park.
-Although birding can be relatively quiet here at this time of year, that fact is soon forgotten as one’s imagination is lost amongst the stunning setting of rocks and surreal, twisted Joshua Trees - not a true tree, but in fact a giant yucca!
-Encompassing over 570,000 acres of rugged desert terrain, the park ranges from sea level up to around 2500 metres, and is home to a number of special birds - including the shy Le Conte’s and Bendire’s Thrashers.
+Later in the day, we enter the spectacular Joshua Tree National Park.
+Although birding can be relatively quiet here at this time of year, that fact is soon forgotten as one’s imagination is lost amidst the stunning setting of rocks and surreal, twisted Joshua Trees - not a true tree, but in fact a giant yucca!
+Encompassing more than 570,000 acres of rugged desert terrain, this remarkable park ranges from sea level up to around 2500m (8000ft), and is home to a number of special birds, including the shy Le Conte’s and Bendire’s Thrashers.
 Chipper Rock Wrens sing from the tall rock outcrops and ‘giant-sized’ Cactus Wrens chatter from the strange Joshua Trees.